ocaml/opam/doc/pages/Usage.md

 ## Basics

 ```
+# ** Get started **
+opam init            # Initialise ~/.opam using an already installed OCaml
+opam init --compiler 4.02.1
+                     # Initialise with a freshly compiled OCaml 4.02.1

 # ** Lookup **
 opam list -a         # List all available packages
 opam search QUERY    # List packages with QUERY in their name or description